ksinza/TagInput/README.md

 # TagInput
     #setting
 This is a input to select tag  to BlazorServer or Blazor WebAssembly.
 It is in KsBlazor.
-KsBlazor  is a  components library to Blazor platform
+KsBlazor  is a  components library to Blazor platform  to made by Kevin Sinza

 how to use?